MarcFairbrother/metronome/README.md

 ## Recursion vs setInterval

-Recursion is used with a promise-based wait function instead of setInterval to enable updating the tempo without clearing and reinitialising the tempo
+Recursion is used with a promise-based wait function instead of setInterval to enable updating the tempo without clearing and reinitialising the interval.